RubixML/ML/README.md

 There are two types of Dataset objects in Rubix, *labeled* and *unlabeled*.

 ### Labeled
-For supervised Estimators you will need to pass it a Labeled Dataset consisting of a sample matrix and an array of labels that correspond to the observed outcomes of each sample.
+For *supervised* Estimators you will need to train it with a Labeled dataset consisting of a sample matrix with the addition of an array of labels that correspond to the observed outcome of each sample.
 Splitting, folding, randomizing, sorting, and subsampling are all done while keeping the indices of samples and labels aligned.

 In addition to the basic Dataset interface, the Labeled class can sort and *stratify* the data by label.